COSC-499-W2025/capstone-project-team-19/docs/logs/Timmi-Personal-Log.md

 ![Screenshot of this week's peer eval](./screenshots/Timmi-Oct6-Oct12.png)

 Week Recap: Spent time inputting each requirement as in issue.
 We did not have a meeting this week, so each team member self-assigned a task to themselves.
 I took on setting up the local environment and implemnting the requirement "parsing zip files".
+I researched how to parse a file in python, and also general python set up for the system.
+Additionally, I wrote the tests for the parsing files requirement.

+My PR's:
+1. Local environment setup
+2. Parsing files

+Reviewed the following PR's:
+1. User consent feature (Salma)
+2. Add updated system architecture diagram and description (Adara)
+3. Wbs (Johanes)